-As highlighted in our aims and objectives, through our APP we have specific targets to increase recruitment of young full-time students to the University from IMD Q1 areas9.
+As highlighted in our aims and objectives, through our APP we have specific targets to increase recruitment of young full-time students to the University from IMD Q1 areas and BAME communities.
+Intersectional analysis has also shown a lower proportion of students drawn from IMD Q1 BAME communities compared to the sector, which we intend to address as part of our measures.

-National research on understanding and overcoming barriers to access for students from disadvantaged ethnic backgrounds has highlighted a range of factors influencing equality of opportunity, including prior educational outcomes, financial constraints, experiences of racism and identity factors.
+National research on understanding and overcoming barriers to access for students from disadvantaged ethnic backgrounds has highlighted a range of factors influencing equality of opportunity, including prior educational outcomes, financial constraints (recognising that BAME students are more likely to be from deprived areas), experiences of racism and identity factors.
 We are particularly conscious that the University's location in a region with a lower proportion of BAME young people than elsewhere in the country can be a barrier to access, leading to reluctance for those from outside the region to move away from family and community support mechanisms.
 For those from IMD Q1 areas, recognised barriers to access that we need to address include poor school performance, low aspirations, concerns about the financial burden of HE, lack of visibility of graduate job opportunities and a fear of not fitting in.
-Recent research by the Bridge Group on geographical inequality is particularly relevant in our context, noting the barriers to access that arise for those from lower socio-economic backgrounds living in remote rural and coastal communities.11
+Recent research by the Bridge Group on geographical inequality is particularly relevant in our context, noting the barriers to access that arise for those from lower socio-economic backgrounds living in remote rural and coastal communities.

-9 We are excluding partner students at LSC from our BAME access target as they recruit heavily from these communities, but we hope to draw on their experiences to inform our BAME outreach work in Suffolk.
+&lt;sup>9 We are excluding partner students at LSC from our BAME access target as they recruit heavily from these communities, but we hope to draw on their experiences to inform our BAME outreach work in Suffolk.

-10 Stevenson, J., O'Mahony, J., Khan, O., Ghaffar, F. and Stiell, B. (2019).
+&lt;sup>10 Stevenson, J., O'Mahony, J., Khan, O., Ghaffar, F. and Stiell, B. (2019).
 Understanding and overcoming the challenges of targeting students from under-represented and disadvantaged ethnic backgrounds.
 Bristol: OfS.